anomalylabs/search-module/README.md

 # Search Module

-A system wide search module.
+A powerful search index for the Streams Platform.